petternikolai/petternikolai/README.md

 - 👋 Hi, I’m @petternikolai
 - 👀 I’m studying front-end development
-- 🌱 I’m currently learning HTML, CSS, JavaScript, SQL, mongodb, node.js, React, Bootstrap, View, Typescript, interaction design and functional programming
+- 🌱 I’m currently learning HTML, CSS & Vanilla JavaScript
-- 💞️ I’m looking to collaborate on projects in the future in order to build my portfolio
-- 📫 How to reach me pnkristoffersen@gmail.com
+- 📫 How to reach me: pnkristoffersen@gmail.com

 <!---
 petternikolai/petternikolai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.